DrAnonymousNet/Nginx-Configurations/README.md

 # Pros and Cons of Load Balancing

 In this section:
 I will discuss some of the advantages and performance benefits of Load Balancing I will also discuss some of the things that could go wrong and the possible solutions to them

 # Conclusion
-In this tutorial,we discussed:
+In this tutorial, we discussed:
 - Nginx as a load balancer
-- the static and dynamic loadbalancing algorithms
+- the static and dynamic load-balancing algorithms
-- the Round Robin, Weigted Round Robin and the IP Hash load blancing algorithms from the static type
+- the Round Robin, Weighted Round Robin and the IP Hash load balancing algorithms from the static type
-- the Least connection and Least load balancing algorithms
+- the Least connection and Least load-balancing algorithms
-- We also configured this diffent types of algorithms as well as showed a video illustration of them.
+- We also configured these different types of algorithms as well as showed a video illustration of them.
 - Lastly, we discussed some of the pros and cons of this technique.

-The configuration and files used in this tutorial can be found in this [GitHub repository]() The configurations in this tutorial are minimal, there are several nginx directives that can be used to tweak the load balancing algorithms.
+The configuration and files used in this tutorial can be found in this [GitHub repository](https://github.com/DrAnonymousNet/Nginx-Configurations)